misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

 CoreOS cluster on KVM
 =====================

+## Tombstone

+This repo was moved to dedicated repository -- [coreos-cluster-kvm](https://github.com/misho-kr/coreos-cluster-kvm).
+Please use that repository for up-to-date changes, fixes and improvements.

 [Ansible playbook](http://docs.ansible.com/playbooks.html) to create a cluster of [CoreOS](https://coreos.com) servers running on [KVM](http://www.linux-kvm.org) virtual machines.

 ### Motivation